 - Reflective Listening: While paraphrasing focuses on what the person is saying, reflective listening is about what a person is feeling.
 This involves acknowledging how the person is feeling but, just like paraphrasing, it also means leaving room for them to correct you if you get it wrong.

 - Ask relevant questions: Show genuine curiosity in the person in front of you.
 Use their response to frame your responses.
 Ask questions that build on what they just said.

-- Get rid of the phone: We just can’t help it, we are all drawn to check our phones.
+- Get rid of the phone: This is so important it bears repeating.
+We just can’t help it— we are all drawn to check our phones.
 But every time you glance at your phone you are telling the other person that you have other things to do.
 Act like you genuinely want to be there, give the person your full attention, and put the phone in your bag.

 - Talk about yourself, when appropriate: Insert your own relevant points of experience or information about yourself to put them at ease.
 This shows the other person that you understand what they are saying, not just intellectually, but on a personal level as well.

 - Be honest, always: In any situation, honesty is the best policy.
 If you don’t know something, you will gain more respect in the long run if you admit to it.
 This is a good chance to ask about it!
 People usually love talking about something they are knowledgeable about so this is a great way to keep the conversation flowing – and show that you are keen to learn.

 Again, active listening is a skill that we acquire as we grow older, and it is an area where life experience can directly translate to an important and sought-after job skill.
 The more active listening ability you have, the easier your employer will be able to train you, and the better you will interact with clients, patients, and customers.

 Active listening is taught alongside interpersonal, customer service, and communication skills within CCI Training Center’s Business Accounting program.
 For information on how to further your listening skills or learning more about a career in IT or healthcare fill out the form and we’ll get in touch.